plottertools/pnoise/README.md

 # *pnoise*

 *pnoise* is a pure-Python, Numpy-based, vectorized port of Processing's `noise()` function.
-The `p` in *pnoise* stands for Processin, Perlin, Python, "port", and probably other things I haven't though of yet.
+The `p` in *pnoise* stands for Processing, Perlin, Python, "port", and probably other things I haven't though of yet.

 ## Why?